-Mrs. Crock will be teaching Chemistry and is the Bridges’ Treasurer and Registrar.
+Mrs. Crock will be teaching Chemistry.

 Mrs. Fill will be teaching Physical Education.